robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-14/1/Activities/04_HTTP_Requests_Responses/Unsolved/README.md

      Allow: OPTIONS, GET, POST, HEAD, PUT
      ```

-   - **Question:** What kind of request was used here that would cause an HTTP server to tell the client all of the HTTP request methods it will respond to?
+   - **Question:** What kind of request was used here that would cause an HTTP server to tell the client all of the HTTP request methods it will respond to?  **OPTIONS**

    - **Analysis:** Do you think this HTTP request method can be used by an attacker to gather information about an HTTP server?
-Why or why not?
+Why or why not?  **yes, this will let attacker know what the possibilities are**

 2. The system admins reported some corrupted HTTP traffic that occurred before the following recovered response:

    **HTTP Response 2**